Beijing threatens response to 'unacceptable' COVID testing on passengers from China

 China, which for most of the pandemic adopted a "zero-COVID" strategy that imposed harsh restrictions aimed at stamping out the virus, abruptly eased those measures in December.

 Chinese authorities previously said that from Jan.
-8, overseas travelers would no longer need to quarantine upon arriving in China, paving the way for Chinese residents to travel.
+8, overseas travellers would no longer need to quarantine upon arriving in China, paving the way for Chinese residents to travel.

 MORE HEALTH NEWS